anthonyjoeseph/morphic-ts-routing/README.md

 # morphic-ts-routing

 Parses route strings to a sum type using Matches from fp-ts-routing.
-Inspired by [purescript-routing-duplex](https://github.com/natefaubion/purescript-routing-duplex)
+Tangentially inspired by [purescript-routing-duplex](https://github.com/natefaubion/purescript-routing-duplex)

 # Usage